-Where an organic is to be applied, it is important that consideration is given to preparation of the galvanized surface so as to ensure good adhesion of the organic application.
-Examples of preparation procedures which have been successful following removal of oil, grease and other surface contaminants include: Chemical Pretreatment - This typically involves application of T-wash (sometimes known as mordant wash or mordant solution) or a suitable etch primer to the galvanized surface prior to overcoating.
+Where an organic is to be applied, it is important that consideration is given to preparation of the galvanized surface so as to ensure good adhesion of the organic coating.
+Examples of preparation procedures which have been successful following removal of oil, grease and other surface contaminants include:

+Chemical Pretreatment - This typically involves application of T-wash (sometimes known as mordant wash or mordant solution) or a suitable etch primer to the galvanized surface prior to overcoating.
 Typically T-wash tends to be used on newly galvanized steelwork while etch primers are used on weathered surfaces.
 It is important that adequate time is permitted for the pretreatment solution to fully dry out and react prior to overcoating and where a powder coating is to be applied this might be achieved by heating to at least 40°C above the final curing temperature for about 10 minutes.
 It should be noted though that the galvanized product should not be subject to a temperature of 200°C or above for more than a few minutes as this may lead to peeling of the outer layer of pure zinc.

-Mechanical Pretreatment - This involves lightly sweep blasting the galvanized surface at low pressure (0.3 MPa or 40 psi maximum) with a soft blast media such as fine copper slag, J blast or carborundum powder.
+Mechanical Pretreatment - This involves lightly sweep blasting the galvanized surface at low pressure (0.3 MPa or 40 psi maximum) with a soft blast media such as fine copper slag, J blast or carborundum powder, the blast media having a particle size of 200-500 μ m.
 When conducted, it is important to control both the blast distance and blast angle as the aim is to produce a slight profile on the galvanized surface to act as a key for subsequent organic application.
+Generally the thicker the galvanized coating, the more susceptible it will be to damage so for products with a heavier coating, a longer blast distance should be considered.
+Typically the blast angle will be in the range 30-60°, a blast angle of 90° is to be avoided as it is more likely to result in damage to the coating.
 Excessive blasting may lead to coating damage and should be avoided.

 In addition to the above pretreatments there are now a number of direct application paints which may be applied without the need for preparation after thorough washing down and degreasing.

 A number of different organic systems are available for application over a galvanized finish offering a full range of RAL colours.